 Plan Disclaimer: This plan is a good faith effort, and in no way can a guarantee be made to any person(s) to eliminate risk of Covid-19 transmission.
-This plan and its enforcement and supervision are subject to change.
+This plan follows Federal, State Mandates and County Guidelines, and its enforcement and supervision are subject to change as the situation develops.

 Some signs of coronavirus are cough, fever and shortness of breath.
 Washing hands often with soap and water can help stop viruses like COVID-19 from spreading.
 Our students, faculty and staff may have onsite exposure to COVID-19, whether on campus or in the field (off site location).
 We have implemented this written plan to reduce our community’s risk of catching and spreading these infections and to respond in a timely manner when exposure incidents occur.

 COVID-19 PANDEMIC EXPOSURE PLAN

 Tahoe Expedition Academy has developed this plan to help prevent student, faculty and staff exposure to the Coronavirus (COVID-19).
 The plan was created on 7/1/2020 and will be continually reviewed and updated.
 Our plan will be updated based on operational needs and/or safety and health agency updates.

 Ken Martin, Finance & Operations Director 615-308-5017; email@example.com has the overall authority and responsibility for implementing this plan.

 Tahoe Expedition Academy will consider how best to decrease the effect of COVID-19 on its campus.
 Some of the key considerations when making decisions on prevention measures will include:

 - Learn how the coronavirus has affected our community and communicate that with our community.